 Simone Renyard- Chairperson

-Simone entered the industry after meeting her dairy farming husband Nick at university 18 years ago.
+Simone joined the industry with her husband, after meeting at university 21 years ago.

-Mrs Renyard has a Batchelor of Arts degree with a major in psychology and has always worked off farm, however, her involvement on the farm has increased over the last few years and she is responsible for the HR side of the business, as well as the young stock and the bookwork.
+Simone has a Bachelor of Arts degree with a major in psychology.
+She has always worked off farm, while also looking after the HR side of the farm business, as well as the young stock and business structures.

-“Nick and I really enjoy running our business together,” she said.
+“Nick and I run the business as a team,” she said.
 “My real love is the people side.”